xpeedo/skype-interviews-ddos/README.md

 # Skype Interviews DDoS

 # Description:
-    This is a simple Proof-of-Concept about how you can DDoS someone by using this "compiler".
+    This is a simple Proof-of-Concept about how you can DDoS someone by using Skype Interview's "compiler".
 # Release Date:
     03.01.2019
 # Author: